Bastard Film Encounter

 The Bastard Film Encounter (BFE) is a US-based film festival and conference established in 2013 which encourages the viewing and discussion of films and videos which are "poorly executed, offensive in content, or document the offensive."
-These films have often been orphaned by their original creators or the institution in which they are held as well as the archivist(s) charged with the film or video's care-taking.
+These films have often been orphaned by their original creators or the institutions in which they are held as well as the archivist(s) charged with the film or video's care-taking.
 A bastard film is sometimes described as the “terribly-behaved cousin of the orphan film”.
-The participants and attendees are usually archivists, scholars, librarians, academics, social historians, enthusiasts, film researchers and collectors in the world of film and video content.
+The participants and attendees are usually archivists, scholars, librarians, academics, social historians, enthusiasts, film researchers, and collectors in the world of film and video content.
 Over the weekend event, attendees will be introduced to films, view them, and a discussion will follow."
 BFE has been described as "Equal parts endurance test, group therapy session, academic conference, and absurdist jamboree..."

 Purpose

-Film festivals are an important form of curation and typically focus on a particular genre, length or specific region.
+Film festivals are a form of curation and typically focus on a particular genre, length, or specific region.
 However, there are some films that are not easily categorized and possibly defy conventional tastes and opinions.
 The Bastard Film Encounter has allowed for a reevaluation of some of these ignored or hidden moving images.
 BFE's purpose is to question the "why" of these "bastard" films as well as the "what" to do with them in a learned and academic setting, enabling experts in the field to discuss the issues of both past and future historical context, ethics and consent, and distribution of time and attention in regards to these sometimes dismissed and often forgotten films.
 Archivists and scholars are pushed to question their responsibility as stewards of film, culture, and history by reexamining what items in a collection have benefited from scarce resources in the past, and whether there is room for the "bastard" film to also be preserved, catalogued, digitized, and publicized.
 BFE stimulates discussion regarding the purpose of media archives, how they should they be organized, whom should they serve, whose story they tell, and how they tell it.

-Bastard films also generate discussion about the daily intake of visual media and not just around academic topics.
+Bastard films also generates discussion about the daily intake of visual media, not just around academic topics.
 "We consume televisual content that’s hard to watch and rewires our understanding of humanity on a nearly daily basis, whether that be the social media livestreams from members of extremist groups, law enforcement body-cam footage, or news reports from the latest presidential rally.
 The challenge of how to handle the things we can’t unsee isn’t confined to history, it’s a fundamental component of being a 21st-century digital citizen."